rmbeddor14/birds_birds_birds/README.md

 ### To Do
 *stuff I want to do to improve this*
-- feed it videos
+- [ ] feed it videos
+- [ ] how to improve this model so it is better with florida birds?
-- give it a drag and drop interface and deploy it so other people can use it
+- ✅ give it a drag and drop
+interface and deploy it so other people can use it   - Done!
+Thanks Streamlit
-- how to improve this model?